 It has been found that mental illness like depression results due to activated stress response systems that cause autonomic nervous system dysfunction leading to depression and anxiety.
 Yoga-based practices may modify under activity of the parasympathetic nervous system and serve to regulate the autonomic nervous system.
 This is directly correlated with improved mood.
 It has also been found that yoga for depression has a positive impact on various biologic pathways and there is some evidence that yoga may serve to decrease inflammation.

 Accessible reviews of a wide assortment of yoga practices imply they can lessen the effect of exaggerated anxiety responses and might be useful for both depression and anxiety.
-In this regard, yoga acts like other self-soothing methods, such as meditation, relaxation, exercise, or even interacting with friends.
+In this regard, yoga acts like other soothing methods, such as meditation, relaxation, exercise, or listening to music.

 By reducing perceived stress and anxiety, yoga seems to regulate stress response systems.
 This, in turn, reduces physiological stimulation -- for example, reducing the heart rate, lowering blood pressure, and relieving respiration.
 There's also proof that yoga practices help increase heart rate variability, an indicator of the body's ability to respond to stress more flexibly.
 Meditation and other stress-reduction techniques are studied as potential treatments for depression and anxiety.